leemcalilly/seniors/README.md

 # Notes on Revisions

+## Override the footer partial
+For the bottom of each page of the website, we want this to be the statement:

+ÓSenior Living Sustainability Guide is a registered trademark of With Seniors in Mind.
+All rights reserved.

 ## Set up app on new heroku account (double check amazon and wufoo links)

 ## Finalize the logo